Chapter 17 Apriori and Post-Hoc Comparisons

 The most common way to control for familywise error is to simply lower the alpha value when making multiple independent comparisons.
 This comes at the expense of lowering the power for each individual test because, remember, decreasing alpha decreases power.

-There is a variety and growing number of correction techniques, we’ll cover just a few here.
+There is a variety and growing number of correction techniques for independent tests.
+We’ll cover just a few here.

 17.4.1 Bonferroni correction